Errorname/prisma-multi-tenant/docs/Getting_Started.md

 ## 7. Deploy your schema on all tenants at once

-If you want to make changes to your schema, and lift all your tenants at the same time you can do it using the following command:
+If you want to make changes to your schema and lift all your tenants at the same time, you can do it using the following command:

 ```sh
 prisma-multi-tenant lift up